Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Arrange for someone to drive you home after surgery.

-Tell your doctor if you take any medicine, supplements, or herbal remedies.
+Tell your healthcare provider if you take any medicine, supplements, or herbal remedies.

 For certain tears, your surgeon will try to repair the meniscus.
-He or she will sew torn edges so they can heal properly.
+He or she will sew the torn edges so they can heal properly.
 Or your surgeon will use special fasteners to repair damage.
 In some cases, repairs may require another incision at the back or side of your knee.

 In most cases, your surgeon will remove the damaged part of your meniscus.
-The meniscus won't completely grow back, so your doctor will remove as little tissue as possible.
+The meniscus won't completely grow back, so your surgeon will remove as little tissue as possible.
 Other tissue, called the articular cartilage, will take over the role as shock absorber for your knee joint.

-You'll spend some time in the recovery area and can go home when you've recovered from the anesthesia.
-Your knee will be bandaged, and you may have stitches, steri-strips, or staples.
+You'll spend some time in the recovery area.
+You can go home when you've recovered from the anesthesia.
+Your knee will be bandaged.
+You may have stitches, steri-strips, or staples.
 You may need crutches to keep weight off the knee and may have a splint for support.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |